krovs/oscp-notes/docs/15_windows_privesc.md

 wmic service get name,pathname |  findstr /i /v "C:\Windows\\" | findstr /i /v """"

 # using icacls check all parts of the path
-# upload a malicious file to the path, for example, user can write on 'Current Version' folder so
+# upload a malicious file to the path, for example, if the user can write to the 'Current Version' folder:
 C:\Program Files\Enterprise Apps\Current Version\GammaServ.exe

-# upload the malicious file to that folder calling it 'current.exe'
+# upload the malicious file to that folder, naming it 'current.exe'
 # start the service
 sc start <svc_name>
 ```